 - Promotes healthy group dynamics and self-regulation through features such as speaking queues, timers, and intelligent prompts

-- Helps distribute power and responsibility among group members by rotating leadership and roles, allowing everyone the opportunity to grow and contribute to the group, and allowing every voice to be heard
+- Helps distribute power and responsibility by rotating leadership and roles, giving everyone the flexibility to grow and contribute to the group, and allowing every voice to be heard

-- Creates a flexible environment designed to foster mutual relationships and meaningful dialogue
+- Creates an environment designed to cultivate empathy and compassion through mutual relationships and meaningful dialogue

 - Our Group Facilitation App Prototype is currently in testing

 2. A Crowdsourced Library of Content & Group Practices

 - A constantly expanding crowdsourced library of content generated by subject matter experts as well as everyday users; accessible anytime, anywhere

 - Empowers individuals and groups to take ownership of their own spiritual journeys by self-curating their own content, free to draw widely from diverse traditions and perspectives

 - Encourages active participation by allowing any member to create, curate, and customize content and group experiences as well as share and recommend resources with others

 - Like Youtube, Netflix, or Spotify

 3. A Marketplace for Ministry Services & Expertise

 - A subscription-based revenue model to sustain the platform itself and support the work of content creators and facilitators

 - An online marketplace for counselors, coaches, clergy, and spiritual directors, etc.

 - Creates an alternative economic model for the Church that is more cost-effective, equitable, and sustainable for all; driven by purpose, not profit

 - Like Patreon, Mighty Networks, or Upwork

 4. An Online Hub for Connection

 - An online relational network without the manipulative algorithms, ads, and other compromises of large, for-profit social media companies

 - Allows groups to stay connected throughout the week via messaging, conversation threads, and shared spiritual practices (e.g. centering prayers, meditation, lectio divina, etc.)